charlesreid1/charlesreid1.github.io/pelican/content/josephus-1.md

 5, 4, 6, 1, 3, 8, 7, 2
 $$

-To write this permutation using matheamtical notation, we write two rows.
+To write this permutation using mathematical notation, we write two rows.
 The top row is the ordering of plates in the circle, the "natural" ordering, and the second row is the order of removal of plates,